frankstepanski/python-for-js-developers/readme.md

 ## 📘 Prerequisites

-This project is designed for students who already possess a **strong foundation in programming fundamentals**, particularly from a full-stack JavaScript background.
+This course is designed for students who already possess a **strong foundation in programming fundamentals**, particularly from a full-stack JavaScript background.

 You should be comfortable with:

 - Core programming concepts (variables, data types, conditionals, loops, functions)
 - Working with arrays and objects (data structures)
-- Basic problem-solving and algorithmic thinking
 - Understanding how frontend and backend systems communicate
+- Backend server fundamentals and API and database interactions
 - Using the command line and managing project files

 A solid understanding of how JavaScript works — both in the browser and on the server (Node.js) — will make this transition significantly smoother.